teambit/docs/docs/getting-started/07-add-components.md

 title: Add Components
 ---

-A Bit component has all the information it needs for it to be **independently** shareable, consumable and maintainable.
+A Bit component is an independent module that can be authored, maintained, shared and consumed **independently**.
-That includes its distributable code, development files, history, documentation and various Bit configurations.
+It has all the information it needs to enable such autonomy.
+That includes its packaged distributable code, development files, history, documentation and various Bit configurations.
 Most of that information is generated automatically by Bit.

 This section will start our components' journey to independency by tracking them using Bit.